My Father the Hero (1994 film)

 My Father the Hero is a 1994 comedy-drama directed by Steve Miner and starring Gérard Depardieu and Katherine Heigl.
 It is an English-language remake of the 1991 French film Mon père, ce héros, which starred Depardieu in a similar role.

 Plot

-Nicole (Katherine Heigl) is 14 and goes on vacation in the Bahamas with her father André Arnel (Gérard Depardieu).
-She falls in love with 17-year-old Ben (Dalton James) but her dad finds him way too old for her.
+Nicole is 14 and goes on vacation in the Bahamas with her father André Arnel.
+She falls in love with 17-year-old Ben but her dad finds him way too old for her.
 Tired of being treated like a child, Nicole makes up a whole story to make herself more interesting, where André is actually her lover who saved her from a life of debauchery a few years earlier.
 André is unaware of his daughter's lies and the reputation she is building him, leading to a cascade of misunderstandings and misled confrontations.